OutSystems/docs-bestpractices/src/infrastructure-management/fine-tune-app-pool.md

 * High enough not to cause unnecessary recycles under load.
 * Low enough so that the recycles are triggered before they affect other application pools.
 * To not be a proportional division over the available memory.
-* So the pool limits are set to at least 50% of the total available memory because doing so could cause the pool to be recycled before it can free memory.
+* So that the pool limits are set to at least 50% of the total physical available memory.
+This prevents the pool from being recycled before it can free memory.

 After collecting data on real-world usage, you should review these values periodically as the usage of your applications changes or when you deploy new applications.